simonrose121/phd/_posts/2016-11-21-pedagogys.md

 categories: teaching
 ---

 Educational programming tools can be used to teach programming in many different ways.
-These pedagogys usually fall somewhere between two axis; instructionism vs constructivism and individual vs collaborative learning.
+These pedagogys usually fall somewhere on these two axis; instructionism vs constructivism and individual vs collaborative learning.

 ![Pedagogies]({{ site.url }}{{ site.baseurl }}/assets/pedagogy.png){:width="400px"}